jacobtomlinson/website/_posts/2016/2016-04-15-note-on-aws-disk-performance-testing.md

 Now imagine that you, a different user, has come along and requested a 50GB EBS volume from AWS.
 By chance you have been allocated a section of blocks which were within the range of my now deleted volume.
 This means you could potentially read some of my sensitive data from your raw disk.

 Of course AWS don't want to allow this to happen to their customers so they erase the disk and remove the sensitive data.
 The interesting thing is that they don't do this when you remove the volume as that would impact the performance of the EBS service.
-Instead they erase each block when the new user attempts to read/write to it.
+Instead, if the new volume is restored form a snapshot, they erase each block when the new user attempts to read/write to it.

 This means that whenever you provision a new EBS volume there is a performance impact whenever you access a block for the first time, as AWS has to erase it before performing your action.